Magic Hotel

 Magic Hotel is the second album by English band Toploader.
-Released in 2002, it is a follow-up to their successful 1999 album Onka's Big Moka.
+Released in 2002, it is a follow-up to their 1999 album Onka's Big Moka.
 The album title is a reference to a Los Angeles hotel where the band lived while recording the album.

 Critical reviews were harshly negative, and sales of the album were disappointing compared to their debut.
 As a result Toploader was dropped by S2 Records, and the band broke up before reforming in 2009.